mcfletch/simpleparse/docs/grammars.rst

 Pre-built and Library Element Tokens
 ------------------------------------

-There are situations where the base parsing library simply isn't capable of accomplishing a particular matching task, or where it would be much easier to define a method for matching a particular class of value than to define it with an EBNF grammar.
-In other instances, a particularly common pattern, such as floating point numbers or strings with standard (Python) escapes are wanted, and have been provided in a parsing library.
+Sometimes the parsing library can't handle a particular matching task, or a method is easier than an EBNF grammar.
+Common patterns like floating point numbers and escaped strings are provided in a parsing library.

 SimpleParse allows you to pass a set of "pre-built" element tokens to the Parser during initialization.
 These pre-built parsers can either be instances